suncoast-devs/handbook/lessons/full-stack-build-an-app-adding-restaurant-validation/index.md

 }
 ```

 We will generate a new migration to capture this change.
-Any time we add,
+Any time we add, remove
-remove, or change a **field** in a database-backed model we must create a new
+or change a **field** in a database-backed model, we must create a new
 migration.

 ```shell